Fleur-de-lis: Video games

-A heavily stylized fleur de lis symbol can be recognized as the symbol of the ICA in the Hitman series of video games.
+A heavily stylized fleur de lis symbol can be recognized as the symbol of the protagonist, Agent 47, and his genetic father/creator, Dr. Orth-Meyer, in the Hitman series of video games.

 In the Saints Row franchise, the fleur de lis is the Logo (called "Fleur De Saints") for the Third Street Saints.

 In the Warhammer 40,000 franchise, the Fleur De Lis is the faction icon for the Adepta Sororitas.

 The Pokémon villain Lysandre, whose debut game was Pokémon X and Y, is known in Japan as フラダリ Furadari meaning fleur-de-lis.

 Pokémon X and Y are inspired by France.

 Many locations and landmarks across Kalos have real-world inspirations, including Prism Tower (Eiffel Tower), the Lumiose Art Museum (the Louvre) and the stones outside Geosenge Town (Carnac stones).

 The second form of Wuthering Waves character Cartethyia is named "Fleurdelys".

 Music

 New Orleans Louisiana sludge metal bands like Crowbar and Eyehategod have used Fleur De Lis as a logo for their bands and also as a logo mostly for the whole NOLA metal scene.